 543. PEDIATRIC SPECIALITY CLINICS.
 Fourth year.
-Experience in the following speciality clinics is available to the student: Pediatric Cardiology, Mental Retardation, Well-Baby, Allergy, Endocrine and Metabolic, Seizure and Birth Defects.
+Experience in the following speciality clinics is available to the student: Pediatric Cardiology, Mental Retardation, Practical Pediatrics, Allergy, Endocrine and Metabolic, Seizure and Birth Defects.
 Three hours per week; six week units.

 561. CLERKSHIP IN PEDIATRICS.
 Fourth year.
-Students shall serve as a house officer on the wards at Vanderbilt University Hospital or Nashville General Hospital.
+The student shall serve as house officer on the wards at Vanderbilt University Hospital or Nashville General Hospital.
 He shall have all associated responsibilities, including attendance at conferences.
 Full time; six week units.
 Dr. Christie.

 562. CLERKSHIP IN NEWBORN CARE.
 Fourth year.
 Students will be instructed three afternoons a week in the special care involved in the supervision of newborns.
-Prerequisite: (or concomitant) Lectures in Newborn Physiology (Pediatrics 523.)
-Nine hours per week; six week units.
-Dr. Stahlman.
+Prerequisite: (or concomitant) Pediatric Pathophysiology (Pediatrics 524.)
+Six hours per week; six week units.
+Dr. Stablman.

-563. CLERKSHIP IN PEDIATRIC INFECTIOUS DISEASE.
+563. CLERKSHIP IN PEDIATRIC INFECTIOUS DISBASE.
 Fourth year.
 Ward and clinic patients will be studied, concentrating on history, clinical manifestations and microbiological laboratory procedures.
 Common pediatric infectious disease problems will be considered, as well as problems associated with antibiotic therapy, infections in special groups of patients.
-Three hours per week; six week units.
+Two hours per week; six week units.
 Dr. Sell.